On this page...

 CAIRNS QLD 4870

-- You may deliver goods to the barge yard yourself if you will be in Cairns at the correct time.
+- You can deliver non-refrigerated goods to the barge yard yourself prior to the barge loading date.
 The yard is open from 7.30 am to 3 pm weekdays and to midday on Saturdays.
 It is about a $20 taxi ride from the city centre to the barge yard.

-- If you are freighting equipment to Cairns by road or air from within Australia, the freight company will deliver it to the barge yard if you have addressed it as shown above.
+- If you're freighting equipment to Cairns by road or air from within Australia, the freight company will deliver it to the barge yard if you have addressed it as shown above.

 Importing goods into Australia